dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 Existing terminal middleware that integrate with `Map` or `MapWhen` can usually be turned into a *router-ware* endpoint easily.
 [MapHealthChecks](https://github.com/aspnet/AspNetCore/blob/master/src/Middleware/HealthChecks/src/Builder/HealthCheckEndpointRouteBuilderExtensions.cs#L16) demonstrates the pattern for *router-ware*:
 * Write an extension method on `IEndpointRouteBuilder`.
-* Create a nested middleware pipeline using `CreateApplicationBuilder()`.
+* Create a nested middleware pipeline using `CreateApplicationBuilder`.
-* Attach your middleware to the new pipeline (in this case, `UseHealthChecks()`).
+* Attach your middleware to the new pipeline (in this case, `UseHealthChecks`).
-* `Build()` the middleware pipeline into a `RequestDelegate`.
+* `Build` the middleware pipeline into a `RequestDelegate`.
 * Call `Map` and provide the new middleware pipeline.
 * Return the builder object provided by `Map` from the extension method.

-The following code sample shows use of `MapHealthChecks()`:
+The following code sample shows use of `MapHealthChecks`:

 [!code-csharp[](routing/samples/3.x/RoutingSample/AuthorizationStartup.cs?name=snippet)]

 This demonstrates why returning the builder object is important.
 This allows the application developer to configure policies such as authorization for the endpoint.
 In this example the health checks middleware has no direct integration with the authorization system, it is layered on top with metadata.

-> [!INFO]
-> The metadata system was invented by the ASP.NET Core team as a reaction to the problems encountered by extensibility authors using terminal middleware.
+The metadata system was created by the ASP.NET Core team as a reaction to the problems encountered by extensibility authors using terminal middleware.
 It's not desirable for each middleware to implement its own integration with the authorization system.

 ### URL matching concepts